sdjukic/Blaber/README.md

 # Blaber
-playing with sinatra and D3
+Playing with sinatra and D3